NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 ### Run game

-**Preconditions:** Play mode selected, game has been stopped or new game has been loaded.
+**Preconditions:** Play mode selected, the game has been stopped or new game has been loaded.

 **Triggers:** “Run” button pressed